sergant210/modHelpers/core/components/modhelpers/docs/en/user.md

 ## user()
-Works with a user object.
+Gets a user object or an array of user's data.

 ```user($criteria = null, $asObject = true)```
 - $criteria(string|integer|array|bool) - User id, username, an array or TRUE to get the current user.